 There are other types of Trusts you may consider, too.
 For example, a Special Needs Trust can be used to provide for the needs of a disabled child while enabling that child to remain on government assistance programs.

-Please allow Carl to carefully explain to you how Trusts can be central to your customized Estate Planning.
+Carl will explain how Trusts can be central to your customized Estate Planning.